prince-ph0en1x/prince-ph0en1x.github.io/pages/me.md

 For the brightest stars and the darkest chasms, a name is more than enough... take Alexander the Great or King Solomon, take Albert Einstein or Issac Newton, take Abraham Lincoln or Karl Marx for example.

 But maybe I am biased here.
-I don't know the greatest of the Chinese philosopher, or the South African athletes.
+I know very little of the greatest of the Chinese philosopher, or the South African athletes.
 I know these names as I also know what they stood out for - by formal education or social upbringing, is in a way connected to me.
 People indeed are remembered by the footprints they leave behind...

 * My name - Aritra Sarkar
-* My current occupation - PhD candidate at TU Delft working on Accelerating Genomics using Quantum Algorithms doesn't quite encapsulate anything of who I am.
+* My current occupation - PhD candidate at TU Delft working on application of quantum computing

+doesn't quite encapsulate anything of who I am.
 The name hardly a shell, my current professional career a speck in the vastness of things I like to associate myself with.
 This is what this page is about...

 but before that... a trip down memory lane... of each spin on the potter's wheel that shaped who I am today... an ode to every event, every person, who touched my life and moulded me.